haiyang-HE/FMD-RTDETR/README.md

 ## Work Status

-This project is currently under development.
-The following features and aspects are pending improvement:
+This project is currently under development...

 1. **Feature A**: FMD-RTDETR is a deep learning model for epithelial cell detection.
 2. **Feature B**: End-to-end quantification of positively expressing cells in multichannel images.